Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Persistent Depressive Disorder (Dysthymia).md

 PDD can also increase your chances of developing other mental health or mood conditions, such as major depressive, anxiety, or somatoform disorders.

-Research from 2012Trusted Source has also linked dysthymia to physical health issues, particularly cardiovascular disease.
+Research from 2012 has also linked dysthymia to physical health issues, particularly cardiovascular disease.

 Looking ahead
 Persistent depressive disorder (PDD) — or dysthymia, as it was once commonly called — is a chronic form of depression where symptoms last for 2 or more years.
 It can make you feel sad, hopeless, or pessimistic.
 It can also negatively impact your self-esteem and cause you to lose interest in things you once enjoyed.